vanshwassan/DeFi-Yield-Farming/README.md

-# Defi Yield Farming DAPP Using dAPIs
+# Staking DAPP Using dAPIs

 > dAPP to stake Mock Wrapped ETH or any ERC20 token to earn DAPP Tokens of the same equivalent staked value in USD using API3's dAPIs on Polygon Mumbai Testnet.